BasmalaMostafa/JS-OOP-Tasks/README.md

 perimeter (last day task).
 a.
 Override toString() function to display a message declaring the width, height, area and perimeter of the created object.
 b.
-Create Class Property that counts numbers of created objects and Class method to retrieve it
+Create Class Property that counts numbers of created objects and Class method to retrieve it.

 # Task 3:
  Make proper updates in your previous code of generating Rectangle object that should inherit from